kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 Shell scripts are great, but it's not clear how they can be used as units of reproducible/composable scientific computing.
-The community has come up with a [bewildering array](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems) of workflow description languages, which by and large attempt to address the key needs for describing workflow inputs and outputs and establishing the runtime contract between the workflows and their execution environment.
+The community has come up with a [bewildering array](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems) of workflow management frameworks, which by and large attempt to address the key needs for describing workflow inputs and outputs and establishing the runtime contract between the workflows and their execution environment.
 Given the number of "mostly dead" projects on the list linked above, it is clear that the problem of workflow description and management is very non-trivial and requires careful attention to software interfaces, abstractions, and community